typemill/typemill/readme.md

 Some ideas for devs (please fork this repository make your changes and create a pull request):

 * Fix a bug.
-* Create a theme.
+* Create or port a theme, especially for documentations, knowlegde bases or web-books.
-* Create a plugin.
+* Create a fancy plugin.
-* Auto-update functionality for core system, plugins and themes.
+* An auto-update functionality for core system, plugins and themes is highly needed.
-* Create a plugin and theme download page.
 * Improve the accessibility of html and css.
-* Implement an ACL for user roles and rights.
+* Implement user roles and rights with RBAC or ACL.

 For hints, questions, problems and support, please open up a new issue on GitHub.